-- In the Vocaloid song "A Faint Wish", Rin tells Len that he has always been there for her and it's his turn to go on after seeing a long montage of times when Len has died for her.
+- In the Shuujin-P Vocaloid song and New Millennium trilogy finale "A Faint Wish", Rin tells Len that he has always been there for her and it's his turn to go on after seeing a long montage of times when Len has died for her.

 - In Siren, Blind Seer Miyako has to use player character Kyoya's eyes to navigate around the stages during Escort Missions.
 Later on, well after the two get separated, Kyoya gets caught in a blacked-out room with a bunch of shibito standing between him and his goal.
 Then he hears Miyako's voice in his head, prompting him to use her eyes.
 This allows him to see the auras of the shibito and run past them in the darkness.
 It is revealed soon after that Miyako is already dead at this point, but she goes on to serve as Kyoya's Spirit Advisor for the Final Battle.

 - In BioShock 2, Eleanor, after getting her Big Sister suit and breaking you out, basically says this as she's lifting you to your feet.
 "You fought for me, Father, Now let me fight for you."

 - In ICO, Yorda ends up carrying Ico to safety.